thomas-melville/myNotes/General/Career_Development/spring/06_Spring_Cloud.md

 * * <...>.ribbon.eureka.enabled=false
 * * <...>.ribbon.listOfServers=... , ...

-you then use the name of the ribbonclient in ther url for the rest template
+you then use the name of the ribbonclient in the url for the rest template

 you can add more configuration to the RibbonClient annotation:
     configuration=MyConfiguration.class